Nikkei rebounds after Fed's low-rate pledge but yen lurks

-TOKYO, Aug 10 Japan's Nikkei share average snapped a three-day losing streak on Wednesday after Wall Street surged on the Federal Reserve's pledge to keep rates near zero for another two years, though blue-chip exporters fell as the yen regained steam.
+TOKYO, Aug 10 Japan's Nikkei share average rose on Wednesday, rebounding from a three-day losing streak in a broad rally sparked by gains on Wall Street after the Federal Reserve's pledge to keep rates near zero for another two years, though investors remained cautious as the yen regained steam.

-Retail investors drove the Nikkei's rebound, covering their short positions in red-hot Internet stocks, with Gree Inc , a social networking service operator, rocketing to an all-time high after adding 8.5 percent, boosted by results that beat market expectations and a rating hike to "buy" by Goldman Sachs.

-But Asian investors, including a Chinese sovereign player, shifted into domestic-demand related and defensive sectors such as pharmaceuticals and retail from overseas-oriented cyclicals like car- and machinery-makers, underscoring investor worries over the state of the global economy and the strong yen.

-"The fact that this isn't happening, suggests that while a further fall in stock prices has been avoided, investors aren't expecting a sharp upward move any time soon."

-MU's Noda said that the battered stocks of banks and trading houses are also underperforming the market, suggesting that any gains from now will be hard-won, with stronger recovery possible only around autumn.

-The Fed said U.S. economic growth was proving considerably weaker than expected and that inflation would remain contained for the foreseeable future.
+The Fed said U.S. economic growth was proving considerably weaker than expected and said inflation would remain contained for the foreseeable future.

 "Selling by short-term investors seems to have run its course.
 If the Nikkei recovers to 9,300, which most investors saw as a support line before the recent global market rout, it will likely gradually rise above 9,500," said Kenichi Hirano, a strategist at Tachibana Securities.